 #4 Accepted by HIT community

 In 2011, I posted The Myth of Cardiovascular Training.
 Because of that one blog post, I was invited by Greg Anderson to do a HIT workout at his Seattle gym.
 Greg Anderson was the guy that trained Dr. Doug McGuff, author of Body by Science.
 I become a HIT convert and disciple.
-He also wrote a similar more detailed article on the same topic years before.
+He also wrote a similar article (Why-NOT-Aerobics PDF) on the same topic years before.

 The view that cardio is a myth is popular in the HIT community.
 They loved my HIT posts and I loved their anti-cardio message.